MarkMuranov/RegistryPattern/README.md

 basicHandler->find(tokenizer);
 ```

-This is tedious (as for each Handler you add, you have to come back here
+This is bad for two reasons:
+1. **Tedious:** For each Handler you add, you have to come back here and
-and modify the COR set up code) and it is error-prone (as it is very easy
+modify the COR set up code
-incorrectly connect the handlers by using `setNext()` incorrectly).
+2. **Error-prone:** It is easy to incorrectly connect the handlers by
+calling `setNext()` incorrectly.

 ## Simplifying using Singletons